The Power of Love (Jennifer Rush song): Accolades

-Promotion/Live performances
+Promotion and live performances

-A music video for the Celine Dion version was released which saw heavy rotation on many music video networks and programs.
+A music video for the Celine Dion version was directed by American director, photographer and designer Randee St. Nicholas, depicting Dion performing the song at different places inside a luxurious apartment.
+It features scenes of Dion performing in a bed or sitting in a chair by a fireplace.
+Other scenes shows her standing in front of a wall with a rose wallpaper or behind a window.
+The video received heavy rotation on many music video networks and programs.

 Dion included the song in many of her tour performances.
 "The Power of Love" is included on many of her live albums.
 It is also featured on several of her greatest hits collections such as All the Way...
 A Decade of Song (1999), Complete Best (2008), My Love: Essential Collection (2008) and The Best of Celine Dion & David Foster (2012).
 Live performances are included on À l'Olympia (album), Live à Paris (album), Live à Paris (video), Au cœur du stade (video), Live in Las Vegas: A New Day... (video), Taking Chances World Tour: The Concert (album/video), and Céline une seule fois / Live 2013 (album/video).
 She also performed the song at the American Music Awards of 1995 and her CBS television special That's Just the Woman in Me on February 15, 2008.